melodychn/CS-M152A/README.md

 # CS M152A Introduction to Digital Design Lab
-My work for CS M152A in the Spring of 2020.
+My work for CS M152A taken at UCLA in the Spring of 2020.

 Taught by Professor Majid Sarrafzadeh.